Allium/WithoutHeadOrFoot/_posts/2016-04-19-Skirts-and-Trousers.md

 The notion of cultural conditioning came up a few times, clothed in tones ranging from resignation to resentment.
 There was a common view that categorisation according to gender seems a superficial and misleading way of seeing the world.

-> Anytime I'm with another human being that isn't a close friend, I'm reminded of society's simplistic binary view of gender.
+> Any time I'm with another human being that isn't a close friend, I'm reminded of society's simplistic binary view of gender.

 (This is also consistent with my earlier points about gender awareness being a reflexion of others' expectations, and further that such categorisation are relevant only when a sense of personhood is not yet developed).
 A more abstract example of this is: